 The balance of service delivery and education operates within a complex environment.
-It is present in a variety of care contexts; it involves different stakeholders (eg, members of multidisciplinary teams, patients, managers, etc), and the dynamic of the balance will vary between sites (eg, different models of care in different regions) and at different times of the day, week and year, depending on demand.5 Interventions such as protected study time are dependent both on these variations and on the ways in which such interventions are implemented.
-6 The factors affecting this balance are similarly complex and dynamic, although many of the factors themselves (such as workplace learning culture and capacity/capability) appear to be common across healthcare settings.
+It is present in a variety of care contexts, it involves different stakeholders (e.g. members of multidisciplinary teams, patients, managers etc.), and the dynamic of the balance will vary between sites (e.g. different models of care in different regions) and at different times of the day, week, and year, depending on demand.[5]
+Interventions such as protected study time are dependent both on these variations and on the ways in which such interventions are implemented.[6]
+The factors affecting this balance are similarly complex and dynamic, although many of the factors themselves (such as protected learning time, workplace learning culture and capacity/capability) appear to be common across healthcare settings.[1,5]

-Narrative reviews summarise a range of material in order to construct holistic conclusions.
-These conclusions are informed by the research team's own experience and by drawing on existing theories.
-Robustly conducted narrative reviews can be useful depending on their intended purposes, but they are commonly criticised from a positivist perspective as being vulnerable to bias.^{8-10} Systematic reviews involve "empirical evidence that fits pre-specified eligibility criteria in order to answer a specific research question".
-11 They can be useful for assessing simple interventions, employing robust and replicable methods, and providing a comprehensive review of available peerreviewed literature.
-9 12 13 By focusing only on peerreviewed literature, however, we risk missing out on potentially valuable information collected by other means such as grey literature (ie, that which lies outside academic or commercial publication).
+Narrative reviews summarise a range of material in order to construct holistic conclusions informed by a combination of the research team's own experience and drawing on existing theories.[8]
+Robustly conducted narrative reviews can be useful depending on their intended purposes, but they are commonly criticised from a positivist perspective as being vulnerable to bias.[7,9,10] Systematic reviews involve "empirical evidence that fits prespecified eligibility criteria in order to answer a specific research question".[11]
+They can be useful for assessing simple interventions, employing robust and replicable methods, and providing a comprehensive review of available peer-reviewed literature.[9,12,13] By focussing only on peer-reviewed literature, however, we risk missing out on potentially valuable information collected by other means such as grey literature.
 The scoping exercise mentioned previously has also indicated that much of the literature dealing with the balance of service and training conflicts appears to be embedded in papers with different primary foci, such as occupational stress or evaluation of clinical teaching.

-A realist review would be suitable for more complex interventions such as those encountered in healthcare, affording us an explanatory focus and the ability to include a wide range of evidence sources (including primary qualitative and quantitative research, secondary research and grey literature).
-14 The realist approach described by Pawson et al15 enables us to develop theories that consider the context-mechanism-outcome (C-M-O) approach, that is, how these contexts mobilise resources through which interventions work or do not work and their ability to promote the balance of service delivery and training.
+A realist review would be suitable for more complex interventions such as those encountered in healthcare, affording us an explanatory focus and the ability to include a wide range of evidence sources (including primary qualitative and quantitative research, secondary research, and grey literature).[14]
+The realist approach described by Pawson et al. enables us to develop theories that consider the context-mechanism-outcome (C-M-O) approach [15], i.e. how these contexts mobilise resources through which interventions (such as protected time) work or do not work and their ability to promote the balance of service delivery and training.
 It is worth noting here that the C-M-O approach is not necessarily a linear one, even though it is ultimately expressed as such; for example, interventions may work in more than one way in a particular context, or a programme theory may be based on an existing outcome.
-Despite realist reviews not being able to cover every eventuality, they are able to shed light on complex situations and to provide contextual explanations, which are arguably more useful in a healthcare policy-making context.
-15
+Despite realist reviews not being able to cover every eventuality, they are able to shed light on complex situations and to provide contextual explanations, which are arguably more useful in a healthcare policy-making context.[15]